Two important tax breaks you can carry forward, and two you can’t

 To encourage us to save for our retirement, the Government provides tax relief on pension contributions.
 This means that every £100 you place into your pension scheme could cost just:

-- £80 if you’re a basic-rate taxpayer
+• £80 if you’re a basic-rate taxpayer

-- £60 if you’re a higher-rate taxpayer
+• £60 if you’re a higher-rate taxpayer

-- £55 if you’re an additional-rate taxpayer.
+• £55 if you’re an additional-rate taxpayer.

-If you do not use all of your allowance in 2024/25, you may be able to utilise the outstanding amounts in 2025/26 under the ‘carry forward’ rules.
+If you do not use all of your allowance in 2025/26, you may be able to utilise the outstanding amounts in 2026/27 under the ‘carry forward’ rules.
 This allows you to potentially use the amount of Annual Allowance that you didn’t utilise in the previous three years.

-As a result, you may be able to contribute up to £220,000 in 2025/26 and still receive tax relief.
+As a result, you may be able to contribute up to £240,000 in 2026/27 and still receive tax relief.
 That said, strict regulations apply to carry forward, so it’s important to speak to a financial adviser to ensure it’s right for you and that you don’t inadvertently fall foul of the rules.

-If you do breach the carry forward rules you may face an unexpected, and significant, tax charge.
+If you do breach the carry forward rules, you may face an unexpected, and significant tax charge.

 Inheritance Tax gifts

-Furthermore, as it’s £3,000 per person, if you’re married or in a civil partnership you could gift up to £12,000 between you.
+As such, you may be able to give away up to £6,000 in 2026/27.
+Furthermore, if you live with someone you could gift a combined total of up to £12,000.
 Please note that this is not a complete list of the gifts you could make to reduce your IHT liability.

 The tax year end is an important time